How to Automatically Backup your WordPress Blog

 Set up automatic backups

-The first step in setting up the automatic backup of your WordPress website is the installation of the Automatic WordPress Backup plugin.
+The first step in setting up the automatic backup of your WordPress website is installing the Automatic WordPress Backup plugin.

 1. Automatic WordPress Backup plugin installation